brandonhach/crashnote/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Why watch a crash course video or go through a course without knowing anything about the class?
 CrashNote helps solve your problem by hosting outlined notes curated by real people.
-You can quickly gain context and stop going in with no prior knowledge.
+You can quickly gain context and stop going in naked, with no prior knowledge!

 ### Built With
 ![Next JS](https://img.shields.io/badge/Next-black?style=for-the-badge&logo=next.js&logoColor=white)